mienxiu/mienxiu.github.io/_posts/2022-02-05-processes.md

 * direct costs: saving and loading registers and memory maps, updating PCB, etc.
 * indirect cost: replacing CPU cache for the new data (cold cache)

-The indirect costs are not directly caused by the context swtich itself but eventually incur thereafter, because the data of `P2` would not be in the cache the next time `P2` is scheduled to execute.
+The indirect costs are not directly caused by the context switch itself but eventually incur thereafter, because the data of `P2` would not be in the cache the next time `P2` is scheduled to execute.

 For these reasons, optimizing context switches is one of the most important considerations when designing operating systems.